-"If you know you have to take a loss, and you have some gains taxes coming your way, you can do it at the same time" and therefore cut your taxes, says Trevor Ewen, a writer on personal finance issues at Pearoftheweek.com.
+"If you know you have to take a loss, and you have some taxable gains coming your way, you can do it at the same time" and therefore cut your taxes, says Trevor Ewen, a writer on personal finance issues at Pearoftheweek.com.
 However, he warns that you shouldn't sell investments that are simply undergoing a cyclical down market to create losses to "harvest."
-Doing so would be buying high and selling low—the exact opposite of smart investing.
+Doing so would likely be buying high and selling low—the exact opposite of smart investing.

 Minimizing asset turnover

-Every time you sell an investment asset held outside of a tax-advantaged account such as a 401(k), you incur either a capital gain or a capital loss.
+Typically, when you sell an investment asset held outside of a tax-advantaged account such as a 401(k), you incur either a capital gain or a capital loss.
 That's why financial advisors say one of the easiest ways to minimize your tax exposure is to simply avoid selling unless you absolutely have to.